Yuma Project: Levees

-A system of levees was also constructed between 1907-1909 in order to protect the banks of the Colorado River from flooding and its historical course-changing meandering.
+A system of levees was also constructed between 1907 and 1909 in order to protect the banks of the Colorado River from flooding and its historical course-changing meandering.
 The Reservation levee was constructed on the west bank of the river between Lagunato and Araz.
 The Yuma Valley levees were on the east bank of the river until the Colorado-Gila River confluence and then to the Mexican border.
 To maintain the levees, the Bureau of Reclamation built rail lines on top of the Reservation levee so rail cars could reinforce or fill in problem areas.
 This proved successful during a major flood in 1912 and the Bureau asked Southern Pacific Railway if another line could be built on the Yuma Valley levee but they were reluctant.
 With its own acquired funding, the Bureau began to construct the Yuma Valley Railway in May 1914 and despite hot temperatures and wage strikes, construction was completed in February 1915.

 Yuma Auxiliary Project

 Prior to completing the Laguna Diversion Dam, the Bureau of Reclamation began to consider the Yuma Auxiliary Project which would supplement the Yuma Project in order to irrigate another 45000 acre of land called Yuma Mesa.
 Initial surveys of the Mesa began in 1916 and the US Congress approved the Project in 1917.
-The Project was broken down in units A, B, C and D. Construction began on September 27, 1920 with the Mesa Supply Canal for unit B and in May 1922, the unit's pumping station was also complete.
+The Project was broken down in units A, B, C and D. Construction began on September 27, 1920, with the Mesa Supply Canal for unit B and in May 1922, the unit's pumping station was also complete.
 Unit B irrigated as much as 3000 acre but development of the other three units never materialized.
 Only 3.6 mi of canal and 10 mi of lateral canals were built.
 In 1949, after the Laguna Dam ceased to divert water, the Yuma Auxiliary Project was reduced to just over 3300 acre in sized and the Gila Project took over its water supply.